Background

 The working group included at various times Board members Mr Anthony Klein (to the end of his term), Ms Tanya Titman, Ms Andrea Laing, Dr Julianne Jaques KC and Mr Ian Kellock as well as Mrs Rosheen Garnon (Board Chair).

-In addition, the working group comprised of specialists in taxation and digital assets across academia, the tax profession and digital asset industry, and officials from The Treasury and the Australian Taxation Office.
+In addition, the working group was comprised of specialists in taxation and digital assets across academia, the tax profession and digital asset industry, and officials from The Treasury and the Australian Taxation Office.

 Consultation